manishvenu/Global-Lake-Hydrology-Explorer/README.md

   AND TAKES TIME!
 It's like 6 GB!
 - The tool is currently in development.
 The current version is a prototype and is not ready for use.
 - I don't know what coordinate systems are, but the goal is the general one, WCS_1984 or smthng
-- For UI, the plan is either ArcGIS (hopefully not) or some website hosted by UMICH

 ## Getting Started